Stanislav Range Front Light

-Stanislav Range Front Light or Small Adzhyhol Lighthouse is an active lighthouse and range light, located on a concrete pier on a tiny islet about 7 km west northwest of Rybalce, about 35 km from Kherson, Ukraine.
+Stanislav Range Front Light or Small Adzhyhol Lighthouse is an active lighthouse and range light, located on a concrete pier on a tiny islet about 7 km west northwest of Rybalche, about 35 km from Kherson, Ukraine.
 Together with Adziogol lighthouse, located 6.49 km 109° from it, it serves guiding ships entering the Dnieper River.

 The lighthouse is a vertical lattice hyperboloid structure of steel bars, designed in 1910 by Vladimir Shukhov.
 A watch room is enclosed by the structure, and a one-storey lighthouse keeper's house adjoins the lighthouse.

 The site of the tower is accessible only by boat.
 The site is open to the public but the tower is closed.